 Risk exposure Measurement method Risk management strategies Credit risk Aging analysis The Authority manages credit risk through the use of a debtor management strategy and related policies and procedures.
 Various actions, including enforcement activity and subsequent legal recovery may occur as the debts begin to age.
 Credit risk exposure, including the identification of any significant concentrations of risk, is monitored on a regular basis.
 Liquidity risk Sensitivity analysis The Authority manages liquidity risk through its diversified investment portfolio that provides for the redemption of investments to meet both short-term and long-term cash flow requirements.
-The Authority regularly reviews its liquidity management strategy to ensure that it has sufficient funds available to meet expected future obligations, whilst aiming to invest any excess cash above that required to meet liquidity needs to achieve a higher investment return.
-Market risk Price sensitivity analysis To manage the risk of a decline in portfolio value due to adverse movements in market price the Authority diversified its strategic asset allocation in 2018-19 to include the QIC International Equities Fund and the QIC Diversified Australian Equities Fund.
-The Authority's Investment Policy Statement (IPS) is reviewed regularly to ensure investment objectives are aligned with the Authority's strategic plan and that an appropriate asset allocation exists to give expected returns for given levels of risk over time.
-The Authority oversees these risks through receiving monthly and quarterly investment performance reports from QIC, detailing performance benchmarks and stated objectives.
-Interest rate sensitivity analysis The Authority does not undertake any hedging in relation to interest risk.
+The Authority regularly reviews its liquidity management strategy to ensure that it has sufficient funds available to meet expected future obligations, whilst aiming to invest any excess cash above that required to meet liquidity needs in accordance with the Authority's Investment Policy Statement to achieve the performance objectives for the investment fund.
+Market risk Price sensitivity analysis The Authority's Investment Policy Statement (IPS) is reviewed regularly to ensure investment objectives are aligned with the Authority's strategic plan and that an appropriate asset allocation exists to give expected returns for given levels of risk over time.
+Interest rate sensitivity The Authority oversees these risks through receiving monthly and quarterly investment performance reports from QIC, detailing performance benchmarks and stated objectives. analysis The Authority does not undertake any hedging in relation to interest risk.